DaijobuDes/small-projects/CIT-fb-page-scraper/README.md

 like anymore due to the new UI that they implmented some months ago.
 Really, I miss the old facebook's look.

+### Notes also

+Since discord has a text limit of 2000 characters, this script only gets the first 500 characters it finds on the post and appends the link to the post in order to continue reading. (and to be less spammy of course)

 ```
 Project licensed under GNU GPL v3.0
 Repository at https://github.com/DaijobuDes/small-projects